-The sustainable use and management of our natural resources and the long-term conservation of our natural heritage depends upon an environmentally literate society, and people who understand and appreciate the natural world.
+The sustainable use and management of our natural resources and the long-term conservation of our natural heritage depends upon people who understand and appreciate the natural world.
 Yet as environmental challenges mount, people are becoming ever more disconnected from nature.

-Cornell Plantations is uniquely positioned to provide the knowledge, tools, and skills needed to reconnect people with nature through the Natural Areas Academy.
+Cornell Plantations is uniquely positioned to provide the knowledge, tools, and skills needed to reconnect people with nature through the Natural Areas Academy (NAA).

-Participants in the Natural Areas Academy (NAA) are expected to work towards the program’s goals and receive certification within a one year period.
+Participants in the Natural Areas Academy are encouraged to work towards the program’s goals and can receive certification after participating in two seasons (40 hours) of activities.
+Participants can decide whether they want to participate in just one season or continue with a second season to receive their certification.
 Additional program requirements include:

-- 40 hours of participation in a combination of workshops, directed stewardship activities, partner opportunities, and research opportunities, and
+- 40 hours of participation/attendance in a combination of workshops, directed stewardship activities, partner opportunities, and research opportunities, and

 Upon certification, NAA participants are conferred the title of Natural Areas Mentor, and may continue to participate in the academy as a NAA Mentor at no cost.

 Click here to register and pay the registration fee.